 stated: "We support the agreement in Venezuela's national

-assembly declaring the usurpation by Nicolás Maduro and the need
+assembly declaring the usurpation by Nicolás Maduro and

 to apply constitutional article 233 on a transitional government